 The large number of installed devices and the huge volumes of generated data raise the need for specific applications to check the operation of IoT equipment and the quality of extracted data.
 For this reason, the D^2EPC Applications Toolkit includes the Energy Performance Verification & Credibility module which is equipped with the appropriate software to undertake the device monitoring and data quality assessment.
-The Network Monitoring Tool keeps track of the operational status of deployed devices and delivers a network representation to the end-user via a Credibility UI.
+The Network Monitoring Tool keeps track of the operational status of deployed devices and delivers a network representation to the end-user via a Credibility User Interface (UI).
 Meanwhile, the Data Quality Tool performs tailored checks on the collected data to ensure their adequacy prior to their utilisation from other project components.

-Beyond the components' description, the report includes the development status of the modules and presents some validation results, part of the works conducted as of M26 of the project.
-Lastly, the deliverable wraps up the insights provided and concludes with what will be included in the second and final version, D4.7.
+Beyond the components' description, the report includes the finalised versions of the modules along with their technical design and presents validation results, part of the works conducted in the context of T4.3.1 and T4.3.2.